-The walls of the prefab houses have an option of being completed using iron sheets, wood, bricks or mud depending on the preferences of the customer.
+The walls of the MRM houses can be completed using wood, bricks, iron sheets or mud depending on the preferences of the buyer.

-The firm is optimistic that the pricing will help it penetrate the low-end of the market which investors seeking quick returns have shunned.
+MRM is optimistic that the affordable pricing will help it penetrate the low-end housing market which investors seeking quick returns have avoided.

-“There is demand for these units across the country.
-The models can be custom-made for customers depending on their tastes and preferences,” said Kaushik Shah Safal, the group’s CEO for Horn of Africa.
+“There is demand for prefabs across the country.
+The models can be custom-made for customers depending on their tastes and preferences,” said Kaushik Shah Safal, the Safal Group’s CEO for Horn of Africa.